-Choral Program Director and Organist, Notre Dame Celebration and Handbell Choir Director, Notre Dame Folk Choir Interim Director
+Choral Program Director and Organist, Director of the Notre Dame Handbell Choir, Assistant Director of the Notre Dame Folk Choir

 Karen Schneider-Kirner serves as the Interim Director of the Notre Dame Folk Choir, Director of the Handbell and Celebration Choirs and as an Assistant Organist at the Basilica of the Sacred Heart.
 She also serves as a resource for pianists while assisting with choral development for chapel dorm musicians.